Education in Ghana: Grading system

 The grading system varies between institutions.
-Almost all the tertiary institutions are based on the Grade Point Average (GPA) as a way of assessing whether a student is failing or passing, but individual schools have their own way of calculating GPA, because of their individualized marking schemes.
-For example, a mark of 80 may be an A in one school but an A+ in another school.

-Private education and private-public partnership in Ghana
+Private education and private-public partnership

-The Ghanaian government cannot bear alone the costs of education, so several private institutions exist to assist in providing education.
-The Ghanaian government is incapable of providing increasing educational services so education has become a shared effort by both the government and private institutions, in order to make up for financial inefficiency on the side of the government and make education accessible to all.
+The Ghanaian government cannot bear alone the costs of education, so private institutions exist to assist in providing education.
+It is incapable of providing increasing educational services so education has become a shared effort by the government and private institutions, in order to make up for financial inefficiency on the side of the government and make education accessible to all.
 There is a call for public-private partnerships in education in most developing countries due to the growing involvement of private entities in education.

 The structure of this joint effort by the public and private sectors to address the problem of financing education at the basic or elementary level is as follows: